marklogic-community/marklogic-samplestack/README-JavaScript.md

 This README documents the installation/configuration of the Samplestack for developing JavaScript-based code in the browser and middle-tier.
 The commands discussed below run both tiers simultaneously.

 This README focuses on the developer automation for JavaScript development that is delivered with Samplestack *in general*.
 The [browser README](./browser/README.md) discusses particulars of the browser-tier. *A Java developer may wish to work solely in the Java middle-tier code, allowing the browser to continue to function as delivered.
-This is possible because a static. pre-built copy of the browser code is included and run by the Java Spring server.
-Developer who wish to develop both Java middle-tier code and broqser code may also do so.
+This is possible because a static, pre-built copy of the browser code is included and run by the Java Spring server.
+Developer who wish to develop both Java middle-tier code and browser code may also do so.
 Please see [Browser Development with Java](./browser/README.md) for information.*

 ## Installing